Manage Threat Detection Rules

 Append to Falco Macros and Lists

-For example, consider the Policy DB Program Spawned Process in the screenshot above.
+For example, consider the Policy DB Program Spawned Process in the image above.
 The embedded rule is used to check that databases have not spawned illicit processes.
-You can see in the rule condition the Falco list : db_server_binaries.
+You can see the rule condition in the : db_server_binaries Falco list.

 Append Items to the List

-1. Click the blue list text in the rule condition, or go to Policies > Falco Lists and search for it by name.
+1. Click the text in the rule condition, or go to Policies > Rules > Falco Lists and search for it by name.

 3. Enter the additional items (for example, databases) you want to include in the rule and click Save.